sweetpea-org/sweetpea-py/docs/_source/api/sampling_strategies.rst

            :func:`.synthesize_trials` produces independent results.
 That
            is, the single call is the same as separate calls that each generate one sequence of trials.

-.. class:: sweetpea.SamplingMethod

-           Abstract class for a sampling function for :class:`.ContinuousFactor`.
-           A subclass of :class:`.ContinuousFactor` must be instantiated to represent the same sampling strategy as an instance with user-defined arguments.